flatironinstitute/sciware/44_SummerIntro/cluster.md

 <!-- 25 min mark? -->

 - Setup your cluster account with mentor
-   - Mentor requests account on FIDO, provides PIN
+   - Mentor requests account on FIDO, waits for approval from center
+   - Once approved, mentor initiates setup and provides PIN
-   - Set your password on FIDO
+   - Get email link to login to FIDO, use PIN Set your password
    - Get a one-time verification code on FIDO
    - `ssh -p 61022 USERNAME@gateway.flatironinstitute.org`
    - Setup google-authenticator